poonamarora86/Coursera_Capstone/Coursera_Capstone_Report.md

 This section is divided into three main parts, data wrangling/Cleansing, Exploratory analysis and machine learning method used to solve the problem.

-  * **Data Wrangling/ Cleansing**: Data obtained from [Doogle](https://www.doogal.co.uk/AdministrativeAreasCSV.ashx?district=E09000023) for Lewisham coucil has many columns but I concentrated on few columns only (Postcode, Latitude, Longitude and Ward).
+  * **Data Wrangling/ Cleansing**: Data obtained from [Doogle](https://www.doogal.co.uk/AdministrativeAreasCSV.ashx?district=E09000023) for Lewisham council has many columns but I concentrated on few columns only (Postcode, Latitude, Longitude and Ward).
 Also to obtain uniqueness on the different location, I explored the postcodes and learned that every postcode in Lewisham is divided into two major parts, District and Sector.
 I created a new column which contain Sectors and added the new column to the cleansed data.
 Also, I filtered the data for Forest Hill ward to minimize the calls to Four square API.

   * **Exploratory Analysis**: Lewisham data has 18 unique wards and I filtered on a single ward as a point of interest namely Forest Hill.
 As explained in the cleansing step that postcode is comprised of two components, district and sector, I obtained 2 districts (SE23 and SE26) and 369 unique sectors from Forest Hill.
 I also plotted all the sectors on the map and then I created five different clusters based on the venue categories provided by Foursquare API data.
 I noticed that one of the clusters is giving imprecise points as shown in second map.
 I also explored top five venues in each sector.